edgio-docs/edgio-docs/src/guides/v7/security/dashboard.md

 -   **Log Data:** Paginated log data for the current time period is displayed within the **Log Events** section at the bottom of the dashboard.
 Click on a log entry to view detailed information about that event.

-**Key information:**
--   By default, the dashboard includes all rule violations within the last two days.
-    -   The dashboard may be filtered by the criteria listed directly below it. <!--Additional filters are available when viewing an individual alert from the event log.-->
--   Hovering over the line graph will indicate the exact number of violations that took place during that time slot.

 ### Filters {/*filters*/}

 Filter the {{ PRODUCT_SECURITY }} dashboard by clicking on a top entry for a particular category or by setting up an advanced filter.

-**Key information:**
--   The **Filters** section, which appears on the right-hand side of the dashboard, displays a list of active filters.
+The **Filters** section, which appears on the right-hand side of the dashboard, displays a list of active filters.
 It also allows a filter to be cleared by clicking on the `x` (remove) icon displayed next to it.

 **To apply a filter from the line graph**